drunken-boat/This-Side-of-Paradise/README.md

 Definition of architects here: includes landscape architects, urban designers, and urban planners, etc. Because (at least in China) these majors are all under the architecture category in universities.

 ## Data source
-A shared excel file, architects inputting their salary-related information anonymously.
+1. A shared excel file, architects inputting their salary-related information anonymously.
 > The original data is not MIT License and I don't own the right to commit it in this repo.
 If you are interested in this data, please directly contact WeChat Official Acount [建筑透明性](https://mp.weixin.qq.com/s/AEFNmtd_lDZpfYhcI2PkAA) at the bottom of this blog.

+2. cn_stopwords.txt (Chinese stopwords in the NLP part) -  goto456.2020.stopwords.https://github.com/goto456/stopwords/

+3. centroids.md (Chinese province centroids in the interactive map part) - siliushi.2015.geocoord.https://github.com/siliushi/geocoord

 ## Techniques used